Research Study on Sacred Intimacy

 Researcher and Purpose

-Andrés Cordero, Jr., submitted in partial fulfillment of the requirements for the degree of doctor of philosophy, Human Sexuality, California Institute of Integral Studies, San Francisco, CA
+Andrés Cordero, Jr. is submitting this dissertation in partial fulfillment of the requirements for the degree of doctor of philosophy, Human Sexuality, California Institute of Integral Studies, San Francisco, CA

 Study, Aim, Background